tradesafe/woocommerce/readme.txt

 == Changelog ==

-= 1.1.0 - 2021-06-25 =
+= 1.2.0 - 2021-06-30 =
- * Added the option to include a users id number on checkout
+ * Removed ID number field from checkout page as it will now be requested on the payment page

 == Upgrade Notice ==
-ID Numbers are not required on checkout by default and can be disabled on the settings page.
+ID Numbers are not required on checkout and will be captured when the buyer makes a payment.